 NATIONAL LIPSTICK DAY | JULY 29

 National Lipstick Day on July 29th encourages you to wear your best color.
-For some women, lipstick is the only makeup requirement.
-Whether sheer and light or dark or bright, July 29th calls for all kinds of lipstick.
+For some, lipstick is the only makeup requirement.
+Whether sheer and light, dark or bright, July 29th calls for all kinds of lipstick.

 Throughout the ages, controversy surrounded lipstick.
 British Parliament banned it in 1770 calling it a devilish attempt to trick men into marriage.
 In some circles, lipstick was associated with witchcraft.
 Occasionally, lipstick contained poisonous materials.

 It is said Sarah Bernhardt created a scandal by applying “lip rouge” in public.
 Surprisingly, George Washington supposedly wore lipstick.
 While Queen Victoria considered wearing lipstick impolite, one of her statesmen had a different opinion.
 During World War II, Winston Churchill thought the lip color boosted morale in an excellent way.

 HOW TO OBSERVE NATIONAL LIPSTICK DAY

 In prior years, National Lipstick Day celebrations occurred on an annual basis with no declaration.
 As of 2016, beauty blogger, entrepreneur and International Businesswoman, Huda Kattan was named the modern-day founder of National Lipstick Day by a Proclamation from National Day Calendar’s Registrar.
 Follow Huda on Instagram for expert beauty tips and use #nationalipstickday.